nushell/nushell.github.io/commands/docs/url_encode.md

 title: url encode
 categories: |
   strings
-version: 0.76.0
+version: 0.77.0
 strings: |
-  Converts a string to a percent encoded web safe string
+  Converts a string to a percent encoded web safe string.
 usage: |
-  Converts a string to a percent encoded web safe string
+  Converts a string to a percent encoded web safe string.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings